aadimator/aadimator.com/content/work.md

 type: work
 sections:
 - title: About my work
-  description: I work with forward-thinking people to design and build <b>intelli/b>.
+  description: "<p>I work with forward-thinking people to design and build <strong>intelligent,
-    From working on projects for likes of UNHCR, RNLI, The National Trust, and Honda, to working at startups in Tokyo, I've devoted more than a decade to <b>making the web a little bit brighter</b>.
+    accessible, and innovative products</strong>.
+From working on projects for likes of UNHCR, RNLI, The National Trust, and Honda, to working at startups in Tokyo, I've devoted more than a decade to make the web a little bit brighter.</p>"
+  button: ''
+  buttonLink: ''
 - title: Considered development
   description: "<p>No two projects are the same and I take a pragmatic approach to
-    each job I take on, focussing on delivering work that is as accessible and optimised as possible.</p> <p>More than a decade of experience building complex interfaces means that I'm happy to deliver anything from single-page apps to scaleable design systems.
-I can help you identify the most appropriate technology for your project and, whilst I love a good framework, you can be sure that I will never use tech for tech's sake. </p>"
+    each job I take on, focussing on delivering work that is as accessible and optimized as possible.</p><p>More than a decade of experience building complex interfaces means that I'm happy to deliver anything from single-page apps to scalable design systems.
+I can help you identify the most appropriate technology for your project and, whilst I love a good framework, you can be sure that I will never use tech for tech's sake.</p>"
   image: "/static/images/undraw_coding_6mjf.svg"
+  button: ''
+  buttonLink: ''
 - title: Code Choreography
   description: "<p>I sweat the little details that bring a design to life.
 But, whether
     it's full-on WebGL or a UI interaction, animation isn’t just about looking cool